 Test Provider

-IELTS test is provided by the British Council, Cambridge English Language Assessment, and IDP: IELTS Australia with the joint efforts of the experts across the world.
+IELTS test is provided by the British Council, Cambridge English Language Assessment, and IDP: IELTS Australia with the joint efforts of experts across the world.
 The other test providers are from New Zealand, Canada, Australia, the US, and the UK.
 Moreover, it is trusted by universities, governments, and businesses around the world.

 Disclaimer – All the information and prep materials on iPrep are genuine and were created for tutoring purposes. iPrep is not affiliated with the Cambridge English Language Assessment, the British Council, IDP, or any other company mentioned.